Code-Institute-Submissions/vanessacleary-project_pal_MS3_JulyResub/README.md

 * As a first time visitor, I want to be able to navigate around the different pages of the application easily.
 * As a first time visitor, I want to be able to clearly see my tasks that I have to do .
 * As a first time visitor, I want to be given a choice of categories to add tasks to
+* As a first time vistor, I want to be able Create, Read, Update & Delete tasks

 **First Time Visitor Goals for Admins**
 * As a first time visitor, I want the application to be attractive and easy to read.